cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

 These are the parameters that the <i>server</i> section can take:

 - **unique_name** (_Required if you are specifying a server type_): A unique name for this server.
-- **extra_packages** (_Optional_): A list of extra apt packages to be installed on the server, before deploying the application.
-This example installs `chrony` apt package on the server before deploying the application.
 - **root_disk_size** (_Optional, AWS EC2 and GCE Only_): Default size of root disk (in GB) for servers in stack.
 Default value is 20.
 - **subnet_id** (_Optional, AWS EC2 Only_): ID of the AWS subnet in which you would like to create your servers.
 - **vendor** (_Optional, BYOC Only_): Cloud vendor to fire up the server on.
 Valid values: aws, azure, digitalocean, googlecloud, linode, rackspace, vexxhost and clouda